Learn to read URLs to spot phishing scams

 Avoid phishing scams by learning to read URLs.

 Despite an ever-changing digital world, email remains one of the most popular forms of communication.
-As a result, cybercriminals have come up with new and creative ways to scam you out of personal or customer-sensitive information.
+As a result, cybercriminals continue to develop new and creative ways to scam you out of personal or customer-sensitive information.
 Today, we’re going to cover how to prevent phishing scams and other forms of cyberattacks by tackling one of the most common ways this happens: website links.

 Suspicious links are so common online that most of us are uneasy about clicking on any links in almost any situation.
 So how do you stay safe without suspecting your mom or business partner of a phishing scam when they send you a link to something like a new recipe or the latest Forbes article?
 Learn how to read URLs!

-You may be thinking “surely this can’t still be happening.”
-Let’s take a cue from a classic resource: Dilbert.
+You may be thinking “Surely this can’t still be happening.”
+This cartoon from The New Yorker suggests otherwise.

 So what can you be looking for to tell if a URL you’ve been sent is valid?
 Below are a few strategies to consider: